 The story also heads down areas that are just too obvious and convenient.
 One of the lobbyists, in fact Mbatha-Raw, is accosted by someone with a gun and that person is then killed by someone else with a gun.
 As if no-one saw that coming at all.
 However, stick with Miss Sloane to the end and you do receive an almighty pay-off, something very clever from writer Jonathan Perera (his first and only script).

 However, it’s a big ask to stick with it that long, it didn’t grab me at all.
 This, despite a stellar cast that also includes John Lithgow (Interstellar, Shrek), Michael Stuhlbarg (A Serious Man, Steve Jobs) and Dylan Baker (Spider-Man 2, The Cell).
 Miss Sloane is ultimately brought down by it just not having a good-enough story, it feels too forced, too clichéd.
 People about-face at the drop of a hat, completely against character and go against what they believe for unknown reasons.

-Besides the ending there is a good from a male prostitute Sloane is using, Jake Lacy (Carol, How to Be Single), who appears to be the only person in the film with any kind of ethics or morals and the only one who is just out to be a nice guy.
+Besides the ending, there’s good from a male prostitute Sloane is using, Jake Lacy (Carol, How to Be Single), who appears to be the only person in the film with any kind of ethics or morals and the only one who is just out to be a nice guy.
 However, you don’t know if Sloane is paying him to do that or not.